mountaineerbr/shellChatGPT/README.md

 -->

-There is a shortcut to load an older session from the current history file.
-This opens a basic interative interface.
+There is a shortcut to load an older session from the defaults (or current) history file.
+This opens a basic interactive interface.

     chatgpt.sh -cc .